IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 SiteFullName
 ++++++++++++

-Indicates full name of the site that will be presented in the header below SiteName.
+Indicates full name of the site that will be presented in the header right after (below) SiteName.

 ``SiteFullName=Repository for Open Data``